jhudsl/tidyversecourse/docs/05-prediction.md

 We took this further and asked "Can we infer the miles the car can go per gallon of gasoline based on the car weight and care engine type?"
 We again expected that it did.
 Thus we had a statement that " car mileage can be inferred  by weight and engine type"

 3) In the soda can analysis we asked "Do soda cans really have 12 ounces of fluid".
 We expected that often do.
-Thus we had a statement that "soda cans typically have 12 onces, the mean amount is 12".
+Thus we had a statement that "soda cans typically have 12 ounces, the mean amount is 12".

-A common problem in many data science problem involves developing evidence for or against certain testable statements like these statments above.
+A common problem in many data science problem involves developing evidence for or against certain testable statements like these statements above.
 These testable statements are called *hypotheses*.
 Typically, the way these problems are structured is that a statement is made about the world (the hypothesis) and then the data are used (usually in the form of a summary statistic) to support or reject that statement.

 Recall that we defined a p-value as "the probability of getting the observed results (or results more extreme) by chance alone."
 Often p-values are used to determine if one should accept or reject that statement.

-Typically a p-value of 0.05 is used as the threshold, however remeber that it is best to report more than just the p-value, but also estimates and standard errors among other statistics.
-Different statistical tests allow for testing different hyptotheses.
+Typically a p-value of 0.05 is used as the threshold, however remember that it is best to report more than just the p-value, but also estimates and standard errors among other statistics.
+Different statistical tests allow for testing different hypotheses.

 ### The`Infer` Package